Skip to content

 uv sync

-uv sync resolves the dependency graph (including the pinned MIXINv2 git source — Atry/MIXINv2, pinned by rev in pyproject.toml; there is no in-repo vendor/ copy) and creates .venv/.
+uv sync resolves the dependency graph and creates .venv/.
+Everything comes from PyPI: there are no git sources, no [tool.uv.sources] entries, and no in-repo vendor/ copy.
 After that, every uv run ... command works.

 Optional: activate the venv so you can drop the uv run prefix.